schultek/dart_mappable/packages/dart_mappable/rfc.md

 is a great showcase of the new macro capabilities, it very much inherits the same problems that `json_serializable` has.

 But the shift to macros is also a great opportunity.
 A chance to not just improve *how* we generate code, but also *what* we generate.
-And we can leverage the migration process many packages will go through for macros to also migrate them to the new protocol.
+And we can leverage the migration process many packages will go through to also migrate them to the new protocol.

 > Put bluntly, with macros we are going to have a lot of breaking changes and codebase migrations anyway.
 > We can either 'slip in' some much-needed improvements now, or have a very hard time doing so afterward.